 In recent years, emission control area (ECA) legislation and the high price of fuel has led to shipowners seeking alternatives to oil as a marine fuel

-Liquefied natural gas (LNG) has been used on a relatively small scale up to now as the main alternative to fuel oil, and the main types of ships to use LNG so far have been small ferries, cruise vessels or offshore vessels.
-That is all set to change over the coming years as a much wider variety of type and size of ships start to use LNG as their main fuel.
+Liquified natural gas (LNG) has been used on a relatively small scale up to now as the main alternative to fuel oil, and the ships using LNG so far have been small ferries, cruise vessels or offshore vessels.
+That is all set to change over the coming years as a much wider variety and size of ships start using LNG as their main fuel.

-Of the LNG fuel gas systems (FGS) produced used so far, 100% have been low-pressure systems with a maximum system pressure of 10Bar and there are a wide range of companies which can supply cryogenic valves for these systems.
+All of the LNG fuel gas systems (FGS) produced so far have been low-pressure systems with a maximum system pressure of 10Bar pressure.
+There are a wide range of companies which can supply cryogenic valves for these systems.
 However, with the introduction of the MAN ME-GI, 2-stroke gas engine, high-pressure FGS are now set to become a familiar sight in the enginerooms of ships.
 Supplying equipment for high-pressure FGS is a much more specialist area as these systems operate up to 430Bar pressure.

-The MAN ME-GI engine that was launched in the past year requires the gas to be injected at around 320Bar into the engine cylinders to ensure effective combustion of the gas.
-MAN is now developing the same engines to burn ethane and these require the gas to be injected at over 400Bar pressure.
-Cryogenic valves need to be developed to withstand these higher pressures and Parker Bestobell Marine is well placed to be involved in this market sector.
+The MAN ME-GI engine launched in the past 12 months requires the gas to be injected at around 320Bar into the engine cylinders to ensure effective combustion of the gas.
+MAN is now developing the same engines to burn ethane which require the gas to be injected at over 400Bar pressure.
+This has led to a requirement for cryogenic valves to be developed which can withstand these even higher pressures and Parker Bestobell Marine is well placed to be involved in this market sector.

 Understanding marine rules

-Manufacturers of high-pressure cryogenic valves looking to expand their markets by moving into the marine sector would have to adapt their products to suit marine requirements and, more importantly, to understand how to get their products approved.
-For companies that do not already operate in the marine sector, this is a huge learning curve to understand marine rules and there is great difficulty in doing so, as the requirements of the marine classification societies are very exacting.
+Manufacturers of high-pressure cryogenic valves that may be looking to expand their markets by moving into the marine sector, would have to adapt their products to suit marine requirements and, more importantly, to understand how to get their products approved.
+For companies that do not already operate in the marine sector, it is a hugely difficult learning curve to understand marine rules, as the requirements of the marine classification societies are very exacting.

 Specifying high-pressure valves